 I did my undergraduate degree at Magdalen, where I was one of the first to take the new Joint School of Modern History and Modern Languages, graduating in 1973.
 A doctorate then followed, on Albert Camus’s teacher and mentor Jean Grenier.
 After four years teaching at the University of St Andrews, I returned to Magdalen as Fellow and Tutor in French in 1980.
+I was elected Emeritus Fellow at Magdalen in 2018.

 20th/21st-century literature, including Gide, Camus, Grenier, Mauriac, Patrice de La Tour du Pin and other Catholic writers, Sylvie Germain, Andrei Makine, Francophone Literature